 SERGEANT DAYMON JOHNSTON

-Sergeant Daymon Johnston pledged the Oath of Office in 2001.
+Sergeant Johnston pledged the Oath of Office in 2001.
 He began his career as a Patrolman in the Uniform Division until being assigned as a Detective in the Investigations Unit.
-Sergeant Johnston was later named the department's Intelligence Officer before being promoted to Sergeant in October 2009.
-He is a certified Field Training Officer, Evidence Technician, and Honor Guard member (which he supervises) and he has received numerous Exemplary Service Awards during his time with the department.
-Sergeant Johnston completed his Master's Degree in Law Enforcement Administration through Calumet College of St. Joseph and was named the department's Accreditation Manager in 2013.
+Sgt.
+Johnston was later named the department's Intelligence Officer before being promoted to Sergeant in October 2009.
+He is a certified Field Training Officer, Evidence Technician, and Honor Guard member (which he supervises) and he has received numerous Exemplary Service Awards during this time with the department.
+Sgt.
+Johnston completed his Master's Degree in Law Enforcement Administration through Calumet College of St. Joseph and was named the department's Accreditation Manager in 2013.

 Please visit our FACEBOOK PAGE: